elhombrej/elhombrej/README.md

 - 😄 Pronouns: elhombrej

-- ⚡ Fun fact: I work hard thhe whole week but on the weekend just work.
+- ⚡ Fun fact: I work hard the whole week but on the weekend just work.